Our Strategic Plan: Building a Healthier Future

 What it means: At Horizon we strive to ensure the needs and choices of our patients, clients and families are being met.
 We understand no two patients are alike and that by working together we try to meet the needs of each individual patient, client and family.
 We want our patients to feel they are heard, respected and cared for during every interaction with Horizon services.

-Why it matters: Some of our most successful and meaningful patient/client and family-centered care initiatives have come directly from our patients, clients and their families.
-Patient/client and family-centered health care has been proven to improve the effective delivery of appropriate health care services.
+Why it matters: Some of our most successful and meaningful patient/client and family-centred care initiatives have come directly from our patients, clients and their families.
+Patient/client and family-centred health care has been proven to improve the effective delivery of appropriate health care services.
 Horizon has benefited from our commitment to this approach and it has improved our approach to program and service development and the overall health care experience for our patients and clients.

 Develop programs to prevent poor and worsening health to reduce the need for a hospital stay and reduce the time spent in hospital.